 Asthma is a public health challenge which requires action now.
-Asthma is a matter of life and death and on World Asthma Day, it is more timely than ever to look at, air pollution, one of the key risk factors, and the need for urgent action across Europe.
+Air pollution is one of the key risk factors requiring urgent action across Europe.

 Children are suffering from transport pollution

-A recent Lancet article stated that globally, 4 million new paediatric asthma cases could be attributable to NO2 pollution annually, with 64% of these occurring in urban areas.
-Examining the data and the research , it is evident that a majority of asthma cases occur in cities.
+A recent Lancet article stated that globally, 4 million new paediatric asthma cases could be attributable to Nitrogen Dioxide (NO2) pollution annually, with 64% of these occurring in urban areas.
+Examining the data and the research, it is evident that a majority of asthma cases occur in cities.
 The authors of the research concluded that “traffic emissions should be a target for exposure-mitigation strategies.
 The adequacy of the WHO guideline for ambient NO2 concentrations might need to be revisited.”

 Mapping Where Traffic Pollution Hurts Children Most